jyysherry/jyysherry.github.io/_posts/2014-09-01-bryn-mawr-college.md

 #### Research Experience

-- Fitted the diffusion model on item memory recognition task performance among 30 high medial temporal lobe (MTL) functioning adults and 30 low MTL functioning adults.
+- Used the drift diffusion model to compare the difference in item memory recognition task performance between high medial temporal lobe (MTL) functioning adults and low MTL functioning adults.
-- Compared model fitting of HDDM and fast-dm methods using cumulative density functions, linear regression and parameter recovery analysis.
-- Performed genetic variation analysis on large-scale DNA sequencing data of a yeast pathogen Candida Glabrata and described the genetic polymorphisms across the entire genome using bioinformatics tools.
-- Quantified the population structure of the same species by using a distance-based multivariate technique, multidimensional scaling as well as creating a phylogenetic tree of the sequenced strains.
+- Performed genetic variation analysis on large-scale DNA sequencing data of a yeast pathogen *Candida Glabrata*.
+Quantified the population structure of the same species by using a distance-based multivariate technique, multidimensional scaling as well as creating a phylogenetic tree of the sequenced strains.
-- Developed a pipeline for genome analysis with bioinformatics programs and computer clusters.

 #### Posters & Presentations